 If you’re on an aircraft that has potable water, washing your hands thoroughly with soap and water would be the best option.
 If the water isn’t safe to drink, you’re better off using hand sanitizer after using the restroom.

 Don’t forget to use hand sanitizer before you eat on a plane and to disinfect your airplane tray and seat.
-You’ve likely picked up germs from the seatbelt, arm rest, tray table, and tv screen.
+You’ve likely picked up germs from the seatbelt, arm rest, tray table, and TV screen.
 Using hand sanitizer will give you clean hands without having to get up.

-According to the CDC, alcohol-based hand sanitizers containing at least 60 percent alcohol are the most effective.
+According to the CDC, alcohol-based hand sanitizers containing 60 to 95 percent alcohol are the most effective.
 Purell is a good option.
 Rub the sanitizer over all the surfaces of your hands, front and back, until your hands are dry.
 Here is a list of products pre-approved by the U.S. Environmental Protection Agency (EPA) “for use against emerging enveloped viral pathogens.”

 More from SmarterTravel: